fspruce/helpful-living/README.md

 - I would like each detailed service page to have a section at the bottom which allows the user to rate the service.
 The star rating would add to the overall star rating straight away, but any comments left would need to be moderated by the site owner.
 - I would also like to implement email functionality within the site.
 This is something I have played around with in my own spare time, and am confident that I would be able to implement it well (email verification for sign up and for colleting bookings, as well as sending the access key to the user through their email), but I did not have enough time.
+- A gallery was planned where the site owner could upload images to the page, so that the users would be able to see what the services look like in action.
+- A notifications system was planned so users did not have to rely on their emails to recieve updates, as well as letting the site owner manage all updates directly from the site.

 ## Technologies Used